Batman: Arkham Origins: Plot

-Realizing he needs allies, Batman works with Gordon and the police to retake the prison.
-Sitting at the electric chair, the Joker offers Batman a choice: kill Bane, or allow Bane's heartbeat to charge the chair and kill the Joker.
-Batman uses the electric gloves to stop Bane's heart.
-Satisfied, the Joker leaves, intending to detonate bombs placed around the city.
-Batman revives Bane, who injects himself with a steroid that transforms him into a hulking beast.
-He loses the ensuing battle to Batman and suffers amnesia as a side effect of the steroid, thus preserving Batman's secret identity.
-With Gordon's help, Batman locates the Joker in the prison chapel.
-Dismayed that Bane is still alive, the Joker tries to goad Batman into killing him but Batman subdues him instead.
-Gordon chooses not to pursue Batman, believing he can help the city.
+Realizing he needs allies, Batman joins Gordon and the police to retake the prison.
+Joker, strapped to an electric chair, presents Batman with a choice: kill Bane, or let Bane's heartbeat charge a device that will activate the chair and execute Joker.
+Batman stops Bane's heart with the electric gloves, satisfying Joker, who departs to detonate bombs across Gotham.
+Batman resuscitates Bane, who injects himself with TN-1, a steroid that transforms him into a hulking beast.
+After a brutal fight, Batman defeats him; the serum's side effects cause Bane to have amnesia, protecting Batman's identity.
+With Gordon's support, Batman locates Joker in the prison chapel.
+Joker, dismayed that Bane lives, tries to provoke Batman into killing him but is subdued instead.
+Batman leaves, and Gordon chooses not to pursue him, believing he is the hero Gotham needs.

-In a radio interview during the credits, Quincy Sharp says he will lobby to reopen Arkham Asylum to house the city's worst criminals; after the credits, an imprisoned Deathstroke is approached by Amanda Waller to join her Suicide Squad.
+In a radio interview during the credits, Quincy Sharp announces plans to lobby for Arkham Asylum's reopening.
+In the post-credits scene, Amanda Waller recruits Deathstroke into the Suicide Squad.